r41ss4/rennes_ba/README.md

 **3. Descriptive Analytics:** Generate summary statistics to provide insights into the datasets.
 **4. Diagnosic Analysis:** Investigate root causes of observed patterns and anomalies in the data.
 **4. Predictive Analytics:** Build predictive models to estimate ticket prices based on the identified factors.
 **5. Prescriptive Analytics:** Develop optimization models to recommend pricing strategies that maximize revenue or market share.

+## Conclusions
+Feel free to review our findings in the file **[Insights.md](https://github.com/r41ss4/rennes_ba/blob/main/Insights.md)**.
+For more information, there is a full report available by request to team members of the project.

 ## Tools and Technologies
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python
 - Jupyter Notebook
+- Kaggle
 - Visual Studio Code
 - GitHub repository